-Finally, after the results of the HSC come out in December, we have a special morning tea for students and staff.
+Finally, after the results of the HSC are released in December, we have a special morning tea for students and staff.
 This date is to be confirmed.

-So all the best as you now get focused and into gear for what can potentially be the best most fulfilling year of your schooling.
+So, all the best as you now focus on what can potentially be the best most fulfilling year of your schooling.